mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ~~~

 An AppEphemeral proposal is invalid if it contains a `component_id` that is
-unknown to the application, or if the `app_data_dictionary` field contains any
-`ComponentData` entry whose `data` field is considered invalid by the
+unknown to the application, or if the `data` field is considered invalid by the
 application logic registered to the indicated `component_id`.

 AppEphemeral proposals MUST be processed after any default proposals (i.e.,
 those defined in {{RFC9420}}), but before any AppDataUpdate proposals.

-A client applies an AppEphemeral proposal by providing the contents of the
+A client applies an AppEphemeral proposal by providing the `data` field to the
-`app_data_dictionary` field to the component identified by the `component_id`.
+component identified by the `component_id`.
 If a Commit references more than one AppEphemeral proposal for the same
 `component_id` value, then they MUST be processed in the order in which they are
 specified in the Commit.